null

 Fast forward to the late 20 th Century.
 In 1970, after imbibing plentiful amounts of wine over dinner, writers Clement Freud and Joseph Berkmann challenged one another to get Beaujolais Nouveau from France to London in the fastest time.
 The idea was grasped by Allan Hall, wine writer on The Sunday Times, a couple of years later when he threw down the gauntlet to 'bring back the Beaujolais'.

-The Beaujolais Run created a massive hullabaloo over the next twenty or so years with personal ‘wacky-races’ to get the stuff back as quickly as possible after the release date.
+This race quickly increased in populairty and created a massive hullabaloo over the next twenty or so years, with personal wacky-races to get the stuff back as quickly as possible after the release date.

 Albeit this practice has wained a tad the expectation certainly hasn’t with breakfasts, lunches and dinners still being organised with charities enjoying the benefits.